cambridge-stacker/cambridge/README.md

 Playing the game
 ----------------

+### Windows

+You do not need LÖVE on Windows, as it comes bundled with the program.

+To get the stable release, simply download the ZIP in the latest release.
+All assets needed are bundled with the executable.

+If you want the bleeding edge version, or want mod pack support, download [this](https://github.com/SashLilac/cambridge/archive/master.zip).

+Extract the ZIP, open a Command Prompt at the folder you extracted Cambridge to, then run this command:

+	dist\windows\love.exe .

+Alternatively, if you're on a 32-bit system, run this instead:

+	dist\win32\love.exe .

+32-bit systems do not support rich presence integration.

+Then, check the mod pack section at the bottom of this page.

 ### macOS, Linux

 If you haven't already, install `love` with your favourite package manager (Homebrew on macOS, your system's default on Linux). **Make sure you're using LÖVE 11, because it won't work with earlier versions!**